violentmonkey/violentmonkey.github.io/content/pages/guide/using-modern-syntax/index.md

 ### JSX

 [JSX](https://facebook.github.io/jsx/) is usually bound with React, compiled to React Nodes.
-However, we can port the syntax to DOM and simplify our DOM operations, which is exactly what [@violentmonkey/dom](https://github.com/violentmonkey/vm-dom) does.
+However, we can port the syntax to DOM and facilitate DOM operations, which is exactly what [@violentmonkey/dom](https://github.com/violentmonkey/vm-dom) does.

 To use JSX, we need to require a JSX runtime first.
 Add this in `src/meta.js`: